AdobeDocs/media-analytics.en/help/implementation/media-collection-api/mc-api-ref/mc-api-event-types.md

 This is used to notify the Media Analytics backend to immediately close the session when the user has abandoned their viewing of the content and they are unlikely to return.

-If you don't send a `sessionEnd`, an abandoned session will time-out normally (after no events are received for 10 minutes, or when no playhead movement occurs for 30 minutes), and the session is deleted by the backend.
+If a `sessionEnd` is not sent, an abandoned session will [time-out normally](../mc-api-impl/mc-api-timeout.md) (either after no events are received for 10 minutes, or when no playhead movement occurs for 30 minutes).
+Additionally, all subsequent Media Calls made with that Session ID will be dropped.

 ## sessionComplete